UB-IoT-Lab/CBRSdata/README.md

-s# CBRS KPI and Weather Datasets
+# CBRS KPI and Weather Datasets
 **The dataset has been introduced in the following papers**.
 If you find this data helpful, please cite: